InsaneFirebat/sm_practice_hack/releases/README.md

 * Option to clear the elevator flag for OoB travel
 * No tile marker when applying Magnet Stairs fix
 * Additional preset categories for NewGame+
+* Option to load presets with enemies
+* Convenience improvements for many presets
 * Options to customize the color palette of the practice menu
 * Pre-made practice menu palettes by the community
 * Option to skip drawing the practice menu background